ZMedia Purwodadi

 1. Increased Access to Personal Devices

-Middle school students are more likely than younger children to own or regularly use smartphones, tablets, and laptops.
-Many receive their first personal phone during this stage, dramatically increasing unsupervised screen exposure.
+Middle school students are more presumably than younger children to own or routinely use smartphones, tablets, and laptops.
+Many receive their first personal phone during this stage, significantly increasing unsupervised screen exposure.

-According to Common Sense Media, average over 5 hours of daily screen use, not including schoolwork.
+As stated by Common Sense Media, average over 5 hours of daily screen use, excluding schoolwork.

 Source: https://www.commonsensemedia.org